Distressed Wood Flooring: The Journey to Aged Perfection

 Style Tips for Distressed Wood Flooring

-Distressed wood floors really aren’t lacking character, so how do you style furnishings, colors and accessories around such a bold choice?
+Distressed wood floors really aren’t lacking character, so how do you style furnishings, colours and accessories around such a bold choice?
 Get some ideas from our tips below…

 Antiqued wood works well with relaxed, country-style spaces that have traditional wood furnishings and features.
-Cottage kitchens, cozy living rooms and shabby-chic bedrooms all make a great fit.
+Cottage kitchens, cosy living rooms and stylishly modern spaces all make a great fit.
 A distressed floor can also make a lovely welcome in hallways, creating a seamless transition from the outdoor natural environment to the rich, natural details beneath the feet indoors.

 Explore more distressed wood flooring designs over on our Berkeley page.